-We have listed the best practices for federating a community around your contributory space.
+We have listed the best practices for managing a community around your contributory space.

 This is about showing your readers that you are offering them a new space where they can give voice to their contributions.

 To make sure that they understand that this is not a short-lived space, you are encouraged to launch several debates on the first day of the launch.